State Law Guide · Updated January 2026

 View all states →

-Average Rhode Island recovery: $530 · Based on Rhode Island Guaranteed Asset-Protection Waivers Act
+Optional letter only if you act · Rhode Island Guaranteed Asset-Protection Waivers Act

 Disclaimer: This page provides general information about Rhode Island consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.